dharmaturtle/LexisNexisMassEmailer/README.md

 # Lexis Nexis Mass Emailer

-This uses a headless browser to email mass news articles in Lexis Nexis's database regarding certain political subjects between specified date ranges to a randomly selected email addresses.
-This is because downloading files with a headlessbrowser is virtually impossible.
-It uses parallel processing to email the documents in parallel
+This uses a headless browser (Selenium/PhantomJS) to email articles in Lexis Nexis's database about specified subjects between specified date ranges to an email address.
+The email is necessary because downloading files with PhantomJS is virtually impossible.
+This script uses parallel processing to expedite matters.
+Included are support scripts to download the attachments and rename them according to their contents.

 ## Caution

 **Be careful when running multiple instances of this program.
 You may be blacklisted from Lexis Nexis.
 This has happened before!**

 I successfully ran 3 instances of this script (12 concurrent threads, given the 4 cores) without getting black listed.
 Your mileage may vary.
-Just because you're running this on a university network does **NOT** mean your mass traffic will go unnoticed by Lexis Nexis.
+Just because you're running this on a university network does **NOT** mean your traffic will go unnoticed by Lexis Nexis.

 ## Programming style: